Guides

 Also, to achieve that smooth edge in your recording, you have to try different acoustic environments until you locate the best starting position.

-Moreover, the polar pattern of your microphone can help you find the sweet spot.
+Also, the polar pattern of your microphone can help you find the sweet spot.

 Stereo Microphone Pattern